View a markdown version of this page

 Interactive

-Run agentcore to open the TUI home screen, then select the status option to view your deployed resources dashboard:
+1. Run agentcore to open the TUI home screen, then select the remove option to choose which resources to remove:

 agentcore